bathom14/GravebloomReference/content/002 Races/Halfling/Sea Halfling.md

 **Naturally Stealthy.** You can attempt to hide even when you are only obscured by a creature that is at least one size larger than you.

-**Languages.** You can speak, read, and write Common and Halfling.

-**Subrace.** Halflings traverse wise across both land and sea.
-Choose a subrace.

-### Roaming Halfling

-**Ability Score Increase.** Your Charisma score increases by 1.

-**Distracting Performance.** As an action on your turn, you can perform a maneuver to distract nearby enemies.
-Until the end of your next turn, your allies gain advantage on attack rolls against enemies within 10 feet of you that can see you.
-You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest

-**Seize the Moment.** You may choose to have advantage on an attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn’t incapacitated.
-You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.

-### Sea Halfling

-**Ability Score Increase.** Your Constitution score increases by 1.

-**Sea Legs** Your swim speed is 30 feet.
+**Sea Legs.** Your swim speed is 30 feet.
 You can hold your breath for 15 minutes.

 **Nothing Wasted.** As part of a short rest, you can harvest bone and hide from a slain beast, construct, dragon, monstrosity, or plant creature of size Small or larger to create one of the following items: a shield, a spear, a trident, a javelin, a blowgun, or 1d4 darts, needles, or arrows.
 To use this trait, you need a blade, such as a dagger, or appropriate artisan's tools, such as leatherworker's tools.
 At your DM's discretion, you may craft additional items.

 * If you have 50 feet of rope, you may use it to craft a barbed net.
-It has all the normal properites of a net, but it also deals 1d4 piercing damage when it hits a creature,  when a restrained creature is moved, or an action is attempted that involves disturbing the net, such as removing the net or attacking a creature from the restraint of the net.
+It has all the normal properties of a net, but it also deals 1d4 piercing damage when it hits a creature, when a restrained creature is moved, or an action is attempted that involves disturbing the net, such as removing the net or attacking a creature from the restraint of the net.

 **Net Hunter.** You have proficiency with nets.
 In addition, attacking while within 5 feet of a hostile creature or at long range with a net doesn't impose disadvantage on your attack roll.